Vector35/binaryninja-api/docs/guide/debugger.md

 The debugger plugin is shipped with Binary Ninja.
 However, it is currently in Beta, so it needs to be manually turned on.
 The relevant setting is in "Settings" -> "corePlugins" -> "Debugger Plugin (Beta)".

-Alternatively, one can set the environment variable BN_EXPERIMENTAL_DEBUGGER (to anything), which also enables the debugger.
+Alternatively, one can set the environment variable `BN_EXPERIMENTAL_DEBUGGER` (to anything), which also enables the debugger.

 After enabling the debugger plugin, restart Binary Ninja to use it.

-The debugger is open-source at https://github.com/Vector35/debugger with Apache License 2.0.
+The debugger is [open-source](https://github.com/Vector35/debugger) with Apache License 2.0.
 Bug reports and pull requests are welcome!

 ## UI

 <img src="../img/debugger/ui.png" width="1000"/>

-The debugger UI mainly consists of five parts:
+The debugger UI mainly consists of six parts:

 - debugger sidebar
+- debugger menu
 - global area panels
 - debugger status widget
 - debugger context menu